lukefiorio/bank_mkt_campaign/README.md

 We read the data from a link made available through University of Washington:
 - https://library.startlearninglabs.uw.edu/DATASCI420/2019/Datasets/SuperstoreTransaction.csv

+For replicability, we also provide the raw csv data directly within the repository ([here](https://github.com/lukefiorio/bank_mkt_campaign/raw/main/SuperstoreTransaction.csv)).

 #### Abstract

 Our data consists of 600 bank customers targeted in a marketing campaign.
 Our goal is to build a predictive model for promotional targeting, with future plans to focus only on customers most likely to respond to the promotion.